 School Counseling Program

-The mission of the School Counseling Program at the University of Scranton is to prepare students to become professional school counselors in elementary, middle, or secondary schools.
+The mission of the School Counseling Program at the University of Scranton is to prepare students to become professional school counselors in elementary, middle, or high schools.
 The program emphasizes professional school counselors working to improve educational practices that impact all students through the development and implementation of data-driven comprehensive school counseling programs.

 Top of page

-- The American School Counseling Association (ASCA)
+- The American School Counselor Association (ASCA)

 - The Education Trust’s National Center for Transforming School Counseling (NCTSC)